GUCares Employee Emergency Fund

 About the program

-Starting this spring, you are invited to play an important role in the creation of this new pilot fund.
-Your gift will support those members of our community during times of financial hardship.
-You can help by making a regular monthly donation by standing order through payroll contribution; or you may choose to make a one-time gift either through payroll deduction or personal check.
+Your gift will support those members of our community during times of financial hardship such as the current pandemic.
+You can help by making a one-time gift or a regular monthly donation through payroll contribution.
 Your donation is tax-deductible.

 Frequently Asked Questions

 How quickly will I learn if my application for assistance has been approved?
-Within 5-7 business days your application will be reviewed and a decision will be communicated to you.
+The University will make every effort to review applications as quickly as possible.
 If approved, the grant amount will be distributed to you either by check or direct deposit within 3 business days of the approval of your request.

 For more information please email firstname.lastname@example.org.